-This post is sponsored by Ontario Apple Growers, who I love for their wide variety of delicious local apples.
+This recipe for Crunchy Apple Chips is sponsored by Ontario Apple Growers, who I love for their wide variety of delicious local apples.

 I have a serious love of apple chips.
 Slightly sweet, crunchy, chips that are actually good for you.
 I mean really, what’s not to like?